Entuity includes an Expect API and a Groovy implementation, through which you can manage device and port configuration.

-Because configuration scripts may be defined on a central server but run on a remote server, it is important that central and remote servers are running the same version of ENA.
+Because configuration scripts may be defined on a central server but run on a remote server, it is important that central and remote servers are running the same version of Entuity.